hlc1209/ecem202a_project/docs/proposal.md

 Secondly, hardware support is relatively stringent.
 Most of the handwritten solutions for electronics does not generalize well to different devices and mainly focus on the need of high-end electronics.
 Also, if handwritten characters are used as input, the recognition of handwritten characters becomes the burden on the interfaced device, placing demands on the system's software and hardware performance, increasing the system's complexity and reducing its reliability and real-time performance.

-To tackle the aforementioned problems, we propose to develop a low-cost and low-power device with a capacitive touchscreen that is able to offers a seamless handwriting input experience and send commands/keyboard strokes to bluetooth low energy (BLE) enabled devices as an alternative to conventional keyboard input.
+To tackle the aforementioned problems, we propose to develop a low-cost and low-power device with a capacitive touchscreen that is able to offers a fluent handwriting input experience and send commands/keyboard strokes to bluetooth low energy (BLE) enabled devices as an alternative to conventional keyboard input.
 Such device is essentially a new type of human interface devices (HID) and able to work universally with any BLE enabled devices with minimum change in firmware.
 Since the handwritten recognition is done on this embedded device, there would be little hardware constraints for the interfaced devices except BLE capability.

 # 2. State of the Art & Its Limitations